muahchee/scruffyWiki/docs/notes/bandarEsokLore/Characters/1hui-yi.md

 ## Appearance { .underline }

 蕙伊 has a bob with two hair pieces sticking out on each side, resembling horns.
 Their fringe is cut short.

-In their human form, their ears are rounded and their sclera are white.
-In their natural form, their ears are long and pointed and their sclera are black, with gills down their neck.
+They have circle eyebrows.

-They're usually in a green button-up with the sleeves rolled up to their elbows, and a pair of black pants.
-They always have a work apron on when not at home, stuffed with woodworking tools and branded with "剩鱼厅".
-Even when they go out for a stroll.
+They're usually in a blue button-up with the sleeves rolled up to their elbows, and a pair of brown cargo pants.
+They always have their green work apron on when not at home, stuffed with woodworking tools and branded with "剩鱼厅".

 > "You never know when inspiration will strike! ...Plus it's good advertisement!"